The Lodger: A Story of the London Fog: Cast

-Alfred Hitchcock's cameo occurs when he is sitting at a desk in the newsroom with his back to the camera and operating a telephone (5:33 minutes into the film).
+Alfred Hitchcock's cameo occurs when he is sitting at a desk in the newsroom with his back to the camera and operating a telephone (4:44 minutes into the film).
 This is Hitchcock's first recognisable film cameo, and it became a standard practice for the remainder of his films.
 Hitchcock said that his cameo came about because the actor who was supposed to play the part of the telephone operator failed to appear, so Hitchcock filled in for him.
 Film scholar William Rothman notes that Hitchcock's cameo from behind is shot in a very similar manner to that of the titular lodger.
-According to some sources, including François Truffaut, Hitchcock makes another cameo at the very end of the film in the angry mob, but this has been disputed.
+According to some sources, including the French filmmaker François Truffaut, Hitchcock makes another cameo at the very end of the film in the angry mob, but this has been disputed.

 Pre-production

 The Lodger is based on a novel of the same name by Marie Belloc Lowndes about the Jack the Ripper murders, as well as the play Who Is He?, a comic stage adaptation of the novel by Horace Annesley Vachell that Hitchcock saw in 1915.
 News of the film was announced by the British press at the start of 1926 and Ivor Novello was announced as the lead in February.
 Originally, the film was to end with ambiguity as to the lodger's innocence.
 However, when Novello was cast, the studio demanded alterations to the script.
 Hitchcock recalled:

 They wouldn't let Novello even be considered as a villain.
 The publicity angle carried the day, and we had to change the script to show that without a doubt he was innocent.

 In recollections such as these, Hitchcock presented himself as having been dissatisfied, but in fact Who is He? has a similarly happy ending.

 Principal photography

 Filming began on 25 February 1926 and principal photography was completed within six weeks.
 Because Hitchcock practised film methods that mirrored those of German expressionism, scenes would not run for much longer than three minutes each.
-According to actress June Tripp: "Fresh from Berlin, Hitch was so imbued with the value of unusual camera angles and lighting effects with which to create and sustain dramatic suspense that often a scene which would not run for more than three minutes on the screen would take a morning to shoot."
+According to Tripp: "Fresh from Berlin, Hitch was so imbued with the value of unusual camera angles and lighting effects with which to create and sustain dramatic suspense that often a scene which would not run for more than three minutes on the screen would take a morning to shoot."

-June had recently undergone an operation at the start of the shoot.
+Tripp had recently undergone an operation at the start of the shoot.
 She wrote in her autobiography that as a result of Hitchcock making her perform repeated takes of one scene, she felt a "sickening pain somewhere in the region of my appendix scar", and had to return to hospital.